 When the Stars went bankrupt later that year, Leonard was signed with the Brooklyn Royal Giants where he played for the rest of the 1933 season.
 In 1934, Leonard moved to the Homestead Grays after he was recommended by ex-pitcher Smoky Joe Williams to Cumberland (Cum) Posey, the owner manager of the Grays.
-Leonard teamed up with catcher Josh Gibson and the two would be called The Thunder Twins because of their frequent home runs.
-Between 1937 and 1945, Leonard and the Grays won nine consecutive championships in the Negro National League.
+Leonard teamed up with catcher Josh Gibson and the two were called “The Thunder Twins” because of their frequent home runs.
+Between 1937 and 1945, the Grays won nine consecutive championships in the Negro National League.
 They also won in 1948.
 Leonard remained with the Grays until the team was disbanded in 1951.

-In 1972, Leonard was elected to the Baseball Hall of Fame and two years later he was inducted into the North Carolina Sports Hall of Fame.
+In 1972, Leonard was elected to the Baseball Hall of Fame, and two years later he was inducted into the North Carolina Sports Hall of Fame.
 On April 4, 1986, Leonard suffered a stroke that affected his right side.
 In 1994, when the Major League Baseball All-Star Game was held in Pittsburgh, Pennsylvania, Leonard was named an honorary captain.

-Leonard was married to Sandra Wroten in 1937 until her death in 1966.
-Leonard remarried to Lugenia Fox in 1986 until his death in 1997.
+Leonard was married to Sandra Wroten from 1937 until her death in 1966.
+He married Lugenia Fox in 1986.
 On November 27, 1997, Walter Fenner “Buck” Leonard died in Rocky Mount, North Carolina at the age of 90.